carlsverre/time.txt/README.markdown

 Taskr
 =====
 This program is be a project timing program running on plain text files.
 It is simple to use and also doubles as a task list.
+Changelog is at the end

 Installation and Running
 ------------------------